VMBlakelock/studiofettle-mind-body-studio/README.md

 would be more beneficial if the user wanted to inquire about more than one service.

 ### Surface

+Colors and fonts where important to the website to promote a calming, peaceful feel good reaction.
+Therefore the logo "sandy" colors and the greys and blues

+of the studio decor where incoporated.

+Users will see that studiofettle is something special and will be able to move easily around the site to ascertain more.

 ## Features
 ### Existing Features

+Home page - features the brand logo, a menu bar for easy navigation, contact details and socal media link.

+Our Services - features the various services on offer and thier individual brands.

+Contact us - features a "call to action", in the form of a contact form.

 ### Future Features

+In the future it is hoped the studiofettle website -
+- can link to the inhouse services brands websites or social media pages directly.
+- will house more professional images.
+- wil have an additional page presenting inspiring "success stories" from clients.
+- A Blog

 ## Technologies Used